Top six accounting

 Grant Thornton LLP is the U.S. member firm of Grant Thornton International, one of the six largest global accounting, tax and business advisory organizations.
 Grant Thornton International has headquarters in London.

-Through member firms in over 100 countries, including 51 offices in the United States, Grant Thornton provides audit, tax and advisory services to public and private clients around the world.
+Through member firms in over 100 countries, including 55 offices in 29 states, Grant Thornton provides audit, tax and advisory services to public and private clients around the world.
 Main industries served include:

 - Construction, real estate and hospitality